Three-year Undergraduate Degree

 – Non-Italian high school graduates* – students who have earned a non-Italian high school degree and are eligible for university enrollment (as reported on the Declaration of Value (Dichiarazione di Valore) issued by the relevant consular authorities).

-*Important information for applicants with a U.S. High School Diploma: According to the “Regulations on foreign students’ access to university courses in the period 2011-2014″, updated on 15 April 2013, US candidates must possess one of the following:
+*Important information for applicants with a U.S. High School Diploma: According to Attachment 1 of the “Procedures for entry, residence and enrolment of foreign/international students for higher education courses in Italy during the 2017-2018 academic year″, updated on August 3, 2017 (and viewable here online), US candidates must possess one of the following:

 (1) a U.S. high school diploma and at least 3 successfully completed Advanced Placement exams

 (2) Two years of college or university credit with all exams passed

 For more information, please contact the Italian embassy or consulate in the United States.
 All non-EU candidates must enroll through the Italian consulate nearest their place of residence.
 Candidates should contact the Italian consulate as soon as possible to ensure sufficient time to complete the enrollment process.

 Applicants whose native language is not English must have a minimum level of English language proficiency equivalent to a B2-level, (in accordance with the Common European Framework of Reference for Languages) demonstrated at the English language entrance examination.

 Applicants whose native language is not Italian must have a minimum level of knowledge of the Italian language equal to A1/A2 (in accordance with the Common European Framework of Reference for Languages) demonstrated during the Italian language interview/admission test.

 For further details, see the final paragraph entitled Language requirements and bibliography in the Admission Process Instructions – Undergraduate Degree 2018